afanasyev-ilya/vgl_site/index.markdown

 VGL provides simple computational and data abstractions, which allow to easily express various iterative graph algorithms.
-Many graph algorithms in VGL can be written in under 100 lines of code, while VGL user may be completely unaware how to create efficient programs for vector systems.
+Many graph algorithms in VGL can be written in **under 100 lines of code**, while VGL user may be completely unaware how to create efficient programs for vector systems.

 ### VGL cross-platform API

-In addition, VGL provides a unified interface for porting VGL-based implementations for other architectures with high-bandwidth memory, such as NVIDIA GPUs.
+In addition, VGL provides **a unified interface for porting VGL-based implementations for other architectures with high-bandwidth memory**, such as NVIDIA GPUs.
 With cross-platform API VGL-based implementations can be launched on different architectures (currently NEC SX-Aurora TSUBASA and NVIDIA GPUs) with only minor code modifications (for example inserting __device__ directive before lambda functions).